Custom Webstore Domain

 Step 3: Send the SSL Certificate to OrderPort

-Once your SSL certificate is issued, your domain registrar will provide you with the files.
-Please send those files to the webstore specialist, so that Orderport's team can install the SSL certificate onto your webstore.
+Once your SSL has been issued, the certificate files should be available to download from your domain registrar.
+Please send those files to OrderPort's webstore specialist so that our team can install the SSL certificate onto your webstore.

 Please send the following to Orderport's webstore specialist: